Marriage and Taxes-Married Filing Jointly or Separately

 Take a look at some important information that will help when planning your taxes or preparing your tax return now that you are married:

-Your filing status is important and is used for many things on your tax return, such as determining your standard deduction, whether you need to file a return, the amount of tax you owe, and whether you qualify for various deductions and credits.
+Your filing status is important and is used for many things on your tax return such as:

 Your filing status depends partly on your marital status on the last day of the year.
 If you're legally married as of December 31, you're considered to have been married for the full year and must file as either married filing jointly or married filing separately.

 What is the Married Filing Jointly Status?

-You use the Married Filing Jointly status to include all you and your spouse can file a joint return.
-If you file a joint return, you both must include all your income, exemptions, deductions, and credits on that return.
-Even if you or your spouse had no income or deductions, you can file a joint return.
+You use the Married Filing Jointly status to include all you and your spouse's income, exemptions, deductions, and credits on one tax return.
+Even if you or your spouse had no income or deductions, you can still file a joint return.

 What is the Married Filing Separately Status?

-If you and your spouse file separate returns, you should each report only your own income, exemptions, deductions, and credits on your individual return.
-You can file a separate return even if only one of you had income.
-However, the married filing separately status rarely works to lower the family tax bill.
+However, the Married Filing Separately status rarely works to lower a family tax bill.
 For example, you can't have one spouse itemize and claim all the deductions while the other claims the standard deduction.
 Both spouses must either itemize or use the standard deduction.
 You can't mix and match.

 If you file a separate tax return, many tax breaks will be limited or completely unavailable to you:

 Is There a Marriage Penalty and Marriage Bonus?